Instant Pot Spaghetti is easy, one pot and ready in 30 minutes! Brown the meat, add uncooked pasta, sauce and voila!

 Browned ground beef and wooden spatula in Instant Pot.

-Brown meat: Press Saute and cook ground beef until it’s in small pieces.
-If it is beef or lamb, I would drain it mid way to reduce the fat and speed up sauteing.
+Brown meat in Instant Pot: Press Saute and cook ground beef until it’s in small pieces.
+If it is ground beef or ground lamb, I would drain it mid way to reduce the fat and speed up sauteing.

 Then, add 2 cups water and seasonings, and scrape the bottom of the pot.